gavhu10/MessageJarCardputer/README.md

 ```

 To get a token, create an account at [messagejar.pythonanywhere.com](https://messagejar.pythonanywhere.com) and click on your username.
 Then, if you navigate "Your api tokens", you should be able to create (and revoke) api tokens.

+## Credits

+This code is heavily based off of the excellent [MicroCOM](https://github.com/geo-tp/MicroCOM) project by geo-tp, and started off as a fork of it.
+Also used in this project is the SdService code from the [Cardputer Game Station Emulators](https://github.com/geo-tp/Cardputer-Game-Station-Emulators/tree/xip_load), which is also made by geo-tp.